South Axholme Academy

 STUDENT PASTORAL ORGANISATION

 The Academy is organised in Key Stages with a 2 year KS3, 3 year KS4 and 2 year KS5.
-Each year group has a Learning & Achievement Manager.
-Three Vice Principals work closely with the Learning and Achievement Managers, guiding and supporting students as necessary.
-There are six houses which are used mainly for sporting activities.
+SLT work closely with the Progress & Achievement Leaders, guiding and supporting students as necessary.
 The Academy has a well established policy of early contact with parents.
-The Form Tutor is the usual parental contact point, followed by referral to Learning and Achievement Managers.
+The Form Tutor is the usual parental contact point, followed by referral to Progress & Achievement Leaders.

 STUDENT ACADEMIC ORGANISATION

 When students arrive at South Axholme they are placed in mixed ability forms based upon the house figure Heads (at present 6 form entry).
 Setting takes place in Mathematics, English, Science and MFL in Y7; other subjects are taught in form groups.